Rugby: Captain fantastic Richie McCaw reveals the key to another World Cup triumph for the All Blacks

 Hansen, about to guide New Zealand at a World Cup for the final time, has suggested after being heavily involved in the last two triumphs that this edition will be the most open yet.
 McCaw agrees.
 He believes any of the top five or six nations could win.

-McCaw played 148 tests; his last game was that memorial final victory over Australia at Twickenham four years ago and in fact he no longer owns a pair of rugby boots – he had to borrow some for a Mastercard promotion at Ponsonby Rugby Club today.
+McCaw played 148 tests; his last game was that memorable final victory over Australia at Twickenham four years ago.
+He no longer owns a pair of rugby boots – he had to borrow some for a Mastercard promotion at Ponsonby Rugby Club today.

 But he remains a compelling figure for his longevity, leadership, success rate, work ethic and incredible ability to break through the pain barrier time and again, including playing on a broken foot during the 2011 World Cup.